IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: More Experimental Results

 \subsection{Applications}

-We demonstrate the applicability of our method on real-time scene recoloring, material editing, illumination variation, and editable novel view synthesis.
-We have also developed a convenient video augmented editing software, to facilitate the user to perform object or scene editing, shown in Fig.~\ref{supp.fig: Video Editing Software}.
+We show the applicability of IntrinsicNeRF on real-time scene recoloring, illumination variation, and editable novel view synthesis.
+We have also developed a convenient editing software, to facilitate the user to perform object or scene editing, shown in Fig.~\ref{supp.fig: Video Editing Software}.

-\textbf{Real-Time Scene Recoloring.} The reflectance predicted by the IntrinsicNeRF network is saved as [Semantic category, reflectance category], and the last iteration of hierarchical iterative clustering method will save the reflectance categories in all semantic categories of the whole scene.
+\textbf{Real-Time Scene Recoloring.} The reflectance predicted by the IntrinsicNeRF network is saved as [Semantic category, reflectance category], and the last iteration of the hierarchical iterative clustering method will save the reflectance categories in all semantic categories of the whole scene.
 Therefore, the [Semantic category, reflectance category] label can be used to quickly find the reflectance value of each pixel point.
-Based on this representation, we can perform scene recoloring in real-time, just by simply modifying the color of a certain reflectance category, the reflectance values of all pixels in the video belonging to that category can be modified at the same time, and then the edited video can be reconstructed using the modified reflectance with the original shading and residual through Eq.~\ref{equa: intrinsic residual}.
+Based on this representation, we can perform scene recoloring in real-time, just by simply modifying the color of a certain reflectance category, the reflectance values of all pixels in the multi-view images belonging to that category can be modified at the same time, and then the recolored images can be reconstructed using the modified reflectance with the original shading and residual through Eq.~\ref{equa: intrinsic residual}.
 Fig.~\ref{supp.fig:Real-Time Scene Recoloring} shows the scene recoloring samples on the Blender Object dataset and the Replica Scene dataset.
 Our method can support semantic recoloring with a simple user click and selected modified color.
 We also perform scene recoloring on the real-world data to show the generalization ability of our method, shown in Fig.~\ref{supp.fig:Real-Time Scene Recoloring real-world}.

-\textbf{Material Editing.} We can editing the surface materials by manipulating the shading layer, defining a simple mapping function between the original and the new shading image, as done in ~\cite{ye2014intrinsic}.
-In our video editing software, we use the tone mapping function and the user only needs to choose the ratio by adjusting the slide bar, and the mapping function will work directly on the current shading image, which will be recombined with the reflectance and residual image to form a new image, as shown in Fig.~\ref{supp.fig:Material Editing on Blender Object Dataset} and Fig.~\ref{supp.fig:Material Editing on Replica Scene}.
-Fig.~\ref{supp.fig:Material Editing on Blender Object Dataset} demonstrates that we can make the plastic material (such as lego, hotdog), wooden (such as chair), tile (such as ficus and jugs) to like metallic materials.
-Fig.~\ref{supp.fig:Material Editing on Replica Scene} shows a similar effect, making it appear shinier (first six columns), and we can also make it velvet (last two columns).